Sean Burns (footballer)

-Sean Burns (born 6 October 1991, in Rutherglen) is a Scottish semi-professional footballer who plays for club Pollok as a left-back.
+Sean Burns (born 6 October 1991, in Rutherglen) is a Scottish semi-professional footballer who plays for club Camelon Juniors as a left-back.

 Burns made over 200 Scottish League appearances for Queen's Park and was capped by Scotland at U19 level.

 Club career

 St Mirren

 A product of the St Mirren youth system, Burns won his maiden calls into the first team squad for two late-2007–08 season matches, but remained an unused substitute during both.
 He signed his first professional contract in May 2008.
 Burns made his senior debut for the club as a substitute for Dennis Wyness after 72 minutes of a 2–2 Scottish Premier League draw with Falkirk on 14 February 2009.
 He made two further substitute appearances during the 2008–09 season, but failed to appear again before his release at the end of the 2009–10 season.

 Airdrie United

 On 19 August 2010, Burns joined Second Division club Airdrie United on a contract running until the end of the year.
 He made four appearances before his release.